 “In very simple terms, the message is to say: Invest in land restoration as a way of improving livelihoods and reducing vulnerabilities contributing to climate change and reducing risks for the economy,” said Thiaw.

-Land degradation could cost the world economy $23 trillion by 2050, according to treaty figures, including average losses equivalent to 9 percent of GDP for the 21 nations that UNCCD’s research partners studied closely.
-Some of the worst affected countries, such as Central African Republic, could see 40 percent losses, while Asia and Africa stand to bear the highest costs: $84 billion a year and $65 billion a year, respectively.
+Land degradation could cost the world economy US$23 trillion by 2050, according to treaty figures, including average losses equivalent to 9 percent of GDP for the 21 nations that UNCCD’s research partners studied closely.
+Some of the worst affected countries, such as Central African Republic, could see 40 percent losses, while Asia and Africa stand to bear the highest costs: US$84 billion a year and US$65 billion a year, respectively.

 More on the story here:https://t.co/KBAHIQarej

 Among the more challenging issues facing the summit are drought and gender equality.
 One of the UNCCD’s goals is to achieve “land degradation neutrality” through sustainable management and land use planning.
 In 2017, the treaty added a “gender action plan” to support more women participating in crafting and implementing land and natural resource use policies.

 Globally, at least 169 countries are affected by land degradation and/or drought, treaty officials say.
 At least 116 countries say they are committed to achieving the “neutrality” goal that aligns with the U.N.’s 17 Sustainable Development Goals for 2030.
 They include measures to address poverty, inequality, climate, environmental degradation, prosperity, peace and justice.

 The summit was expected to draw almost 9,000 participants from 196 nations and the European Union, including more than half of the government ministers in charge of land issues.
 Participants were expected to adopt a “New Delhi Declaration” on combating desertification that would contribute to related efforts sought from nations attending the U.N.
 Climate Action Summit scheduled for September 23.